iamjethrooo/numerical-methods/README.md

 # numerical-methods
-A calculator for numerical methods.
+A calculator website for numerical methods.